-These series are a reflection of the artists’s workflow and the way they use the materials during creating.
+These series are a reflection of the artists’ workflow and the way they use the materials during creating.
 Artists are surrounded by materials (or in art terminology: media) that help them to create what they have in mind.
 True artists know their tools from the inside and outside.
 It’s these tools that provide the freedom to bring their artistic vision to life.
 In this episode, we would like to welcome Alessia Camoirano!

 SHC: What medium or media do you use?